steve-dev90/php-programming-task/README.md

 ## Install instructions
 To install the utility:
 1. Clone the repo on your machine : `git clone https://github.com/steve-dev90/php-programming-task.git`.
-2. Configure the mysql database.
+2. Create and configure a mysql database.
 The default database name is set to `progtask` and the default database port is set to `8889`.
-If these defaults are not correct for your environment they can be changed.
+If these defaults are not correct for your machine they can be changed.
 See user instructions below.
 3. Configure the test database.
 To run the test suite, a test database with the following configuration must be set up:
 - host: 127.0.0.1
 - user name: root